awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards.md

 CloudTrail logs a record of every API call made in your account\.
 These log files are stored in an S3 bucket\.
 We recommend that the bucket policy, or access control list \(ACL\), applied to the S3 bucket that CloudTrail logs to prevents public access to the CloudTrail logs\.
 Allowing public access to CloudTrail log content might aid an adversary in identifying weaknesses in the affected account's use or configuration\.

 **Important**
-Cross\-Region processing isn't supported for the CIS AWS Foundations standard in Security Hub\.
-In other words, if you enable this standard in Security Hub in one Region and a resource that it checks is located in another Region, the return value for such check is Failed\.
-For example, if you're storing your CloudTrail logs in an S3 bucket in the us\-east\-2 Region and the CIS AWS Foundations standard is running in Security Hub enabled in us\-west\-2, this check returns as Failed\.
+Security Hub supports CIS AWS Foundations checks only on resources in the same Region and owned by the same account as the one in which Security Hub is enabled\.
+For example, if you are using Security Hub in the US East \(N\.
+Virginia\) Region, and you are storing AWS CloudTrail logs in a bucket in the US West \(N\.
+California\) Region, Security Hub cannot find the bucket in a the US West \(N\.
+California\) Region\.
+When this happens, the check returns a warning that the resource cannot be located\.
+Similarly, if you are aggregating logs from multiple accounts into a single bucket, the CIS check returns a warning finding for all accounts except the account that owns the bucket\.
+Failed findings are returned when the bucket is located in the account and region where the check is being performed and that bucket is publicly accessible\.

-To run this check, Security Hub uses the [s3\-bucket\-public\-read\-prohibited](https://docs.aws.amazon.com/config/latest/developerguide/s3-bucket-public-read-prohibited.html) and [s3\-bucket\-public\-write\-prohibited](https://docs.aws.amazon.com/config/latest/developerguide/s3-bucket-public-write-prohibited.html) AWS Config managed rules\.
-After the CIS AWS Foundations standard is enabled, an instance of each of these rules, specific to Security Hub, is created in your AWS environment\.
+To run this check, Security Hub first uses custom logic to look for the bucket where your CloudTrail logs are stored\.
+It then uses the [s3\-bucket\-public\-read\-prohibited](https://docs.aws.amazon.com/config/latest/developerguide/s3-bucket-public-read-prohibited.html) and [s3\-bucket\-public\-write\-prohibited](https://docs.aws.amazon.com/config/latest/developerguide/s3-bucket-public-write-prohibited.html) AWS Config managed rules to check that bucket is publicly accessible\.
+If Security Hub cannot discover the bucket because it is in a different account or region, a warning finding is generated\.
+If the bucket is discovered and is publicly accessible, the check generates a failed finding\.
+After you enable the CIS AWS Foundations standard, an instance of each of these rules, specific to Security Hub, is created in your AWS environment\.

 ### Remediation<a name="2.3-remediation"></a>